Managing allergies at school: a guide for parents

 This is something that should be discussed with your child’s school and noted in their Individual Healthcare Plan.

 Schools are allowed to keep a spare AAI to treat children who are suffering an anaphylactic reaction.
+Since 2017, schools have been able to order AAIs without a prescription.
 They can also keep a spare reliever inhaler, which they can use if a child is having an asthma attack: a common symptom of many allergies.